How to ease anxiety for a Boudoir Photo Shoot

 Xana: You can clarify with Mel if outfits are supplied.
 I brought my own outfits though.

-Mel: I don’t supply outfits for fitting and hygiene purposes (more so now than ever, with covid!).
+Mel: I don’t supply outfits for fitting and hygiene purposes.
 I think it’s important that your lingerie fits you perfectly and is something special you have picked out – and will hopefully wear again!!
+I do have a handful of items such as lace robes, large oversized shirts and knits, and a veil for bridal styling that all clients may use.

 Can I bring a friend to my shoot?